tytysam/simple-youtube-clone-hooks/README.md

 - Refactoring a previous build from class-based components (and accompanying state + lifecycle methods) to a functional-component-based application

+- Refactoring from state to useState
+- Refactoring from lifecycle methods to ~useEffect
+- Building custom hooks
+- Extracting video fetching logic to a custom hook

+Additionally, in building the original core of the app, I was focused on:

 - Crafting controlled forms
 - Accessing and utilizing Google's Youtube Data API
 - Leveraging state and lifecycle methods SANS hooks